 Iranians react to strikes on country's nuclear facilities

-As we just heard, many Iranians are confused and experiencing mixed emotions right now.
+Many Iranians are experiencing mixed emotions right now.
 Some hope the U.S. strikes will bring an end to the hard-line regime.
-Others worry it'll start a broader war.
-An NPR translator talked with several people in Iran about the strike, and they also all asked that we not use their full names out of fear of retribution by the Iranian regime for speaking to foreign media.
+Others worry it will start a broader war.
+An NPR translator talked with several people in Iran about the strike.
+They also all asked that we not use their full names out of fear of retribution by the Iranian regime for speaking to foreign media.
 NPR's international affairs correspondent Jackie Northam brings us their stories.

 JACKIE NORTHAM, BYLINE: It was around 2:30 in the morning when Zahra (ph) was woken from her sleep in the city of Qom, near Fordo, the uranium enrichment site buried deep inside a mountain.